techflow21/Fullstack_crud/README.md

 # Usage
 - Make sure Node is installed on your system.
+-Next navigate to Frontend with:
+''' cd frontend
+'''
 - Then, Goto your Visual Studio Code Terminal.
 - Run
 ''' npm install '''
+This will install all the necessary dependencies needed for the project.